Svanteberg/Virtual-EEG-electrodes/step-by-step_demo.md

     python3.7 gn1.py
 ```

-This may consume a couple of hours.
+This may consume more than 24 hours.
 The resulting model and test results will be saved in a subfolder in the folder *results*.
 The subfolder will be named according to date-time-gn1, e.g., 20210101-111214-gn1.

 ## E. Use the trained network for generating new artificial data